Henry H. Perritt Jr.

-Henry (Hank) H. Perritt Jr. is an American lawyer, engineer, academic, and author.
+Henry (Hank) H. Perritt Jr. (born 1944) is an American lawyer, engineer, academic, and author.
 He is an emeritus professor of law at the Illinois Institute of Technology.

 Perritt is best known for his contributions to employment law and technology law through his books and law review articles.
 His notable works include Employee Dismissal: Law and Practice, Digital Communications Law, and Kosovo Liberation Army: The Inside Story of an Insurgency.

 Education

 Perritt completed his Bachelor of Science in aeronautical engineering from Massachusetts Institute of Technology in 1966, followed by a Master of Science in management from the same institution in 1970.
 Later, in 1975, he obtained a J.D. degree from Georgetown University Law Center.

 Career

 Perritt began his academic career at Villanova University in 1981 as a professor of law, serving until 1997.
 During his time there, he authored Employee Dismissal Law and Practice, which crystallized the common law of wrongful employment termination.
+While at Villanova, he taught a course on "Artificial Intelligence and Legal Reasoning".
+According to the Association of American Law Schools' Directory of Law Teachers, Perritt was the first professor to teach a course in artificial intelligence at any American law school.
 In 1997, he joined the Illinois Institute of Technology, where he served as a professor of law until 2020.
 Since 2020, he has been an emeritus professor of law at the Illinois Institute of Technology.

 From 1997 to 2002, he was Dean at Chicago-Kent College of Law and Vice President-Downtown Campus at the Illinois Institute of Technology.
 He also served as the vice provost at the same institution in 2003.